Umplify/xunit-dependency-injection/README.md

 protected abstract ValueTask DisposeAsyncCore();
 ```

+`TestBedFixture` now ignores any `TestAppSettings` entries whose `Filename` is null or empty before calling `AddJsonFile`.
+That means you can safely return placeholder descriptors or rely only on environment variables; optional JSON files can simply leave `Filename` blank and the framework skips them automatically when building the configuration root.

 `GetConfigurationFiles(...)` method returns a collection of the configuration files in your Xunit test project to the framework. `AddServices(...)` method must be used to wire up the implemented services.

 #### Secret manager